Metadata and data models

 Use the Web API with metadata

-Customize Dynamics 365 for Customer Engagement applications
+Customize Dynamics 365 Customer Engagement applications

 Package and distribute extensions using solutions